Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Maintaining Lower Envelope of Pseudo-Lines

-\begin{proof} Let $q_x$ be the $x$-coordinate of $q$.
-We do a vertical ray shooting query for $q_x$ and use Lemma~\ref{lem:vertical_rs} to determine the pseudo-line $e$ where the vertical line through $q_x$ intersects $\mathcal{L}(E)$.
-If $q$ is below $e$, we are done.
-Otherwise, we store $e$ in the result set, and we delete $e$ from $\Xi$.
-We repeat until $\Xi$ is empty or until $q$ is below the current lower envelope.
-Then, we reinsert all elements in the result set to restore the original set in $\Xi$.
-Overall, we need $k + 1$ ray shooting queries, $k$ deletions, and $k$ insertions.
-By Lemma~\ref{lem:vertical_rs}, one ray shooting query needs $O(\log n)$ time, and below we show that an update operation requires $O(\log^2 n)$ time. \end{proof}
+\textbf{\textit{Ray-intersection query.}} Given a point $q\in\R^2$, we report all pseudo-lines of $E$ that lie vertically below $q$, i.e., report all pseudo-lines that intersect the ray emanating from $q$ in the $(-y)$-direction.

-\subparagraph*{Update.} To insert or delete a pseudo-line $e$ in $\Xi$, we follow the method of Overmars and van Leeuwen~\cite{Overmars1981}.
-We delete or insert a leaf for $e$ in $\Xi$ using standard binary search tree techniques (the $v.\max$ pointers guide the search in $\Xi$).
-As we go down, we construct the lower envelopes for the nodes hanging off the search path, using split and join operations on the $v.\Lambda$ trees.
-Going back up, we recompute the information $v.\Lambda$ and $v.\max$.
-To update the $v.\Lambda$ trees, we need the following operation: given two lower envelopes $\mathcal{L}_\ell$ and $\mathcal{L}_r$, such that all pseudo-lines in $\mathcal{L}_\ell$ are smaller than all pseudo-lines in $\mathcal{L}_r$, compute the intersection point $q$ of $\mathcal{L}_\ell$ and $\mathcal{L}_r$.
-In the next section, we see how to do this in $O(\log n)$ time, where $n$ is the size of $E$.
-Since there are $O(\log n)$ nodes in $\Xi$ affected by an update, this procedure takes $O(\log^2 n)$ time.
-More details can be found in~\cite{Overmars1981,PreparataSh85}.
+Let $q_x$ be the $x$-coordinate of $q$.
+We perform a point-location query with $q_x$ on $\Xi$ and determine the pseudo-line $e$ that contains the point of $\cL(E)$ with $x$-coordinate $q_x$.
+If $q$ lies below $e$, we are done.
+Otherwise, we store $e$ in the result set and delete $e$ from $\Xi$.
+We repeat this step until either $\Xi$ becomes empty or $q$ lies below the lower envelope of the remaining set.
+Finally, we re-insert all elements from the result set to restore the original set of pseudo-lines.
+Overall, we need $k + 1$ point-location queries, $k$ deletions, and $k$ insertions.
+By Lemma~\ref{lem:vertical_rs}, each point-location query needs $O(\log n)$ time, and below we show that one update operation requires $O(\log^2 n)$ time.
+Hence, we obtain the following.